codingMustache/codingMustache/README.md

 ## Joke of the Day

-I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.
+Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+What does the computer software acronym JVM stand for?
- 1. Secure
+ 1. Just Virtual Machine
- 2. Schottky
+ 2. Java Vendor Machine
- 3. Stable
+ 3. Java Visual Machine
- 4. Shamir
+ 4. Java Virtual Machine

 <details>
   <summary>Answer</summary>
-  Shamir
+  Java Virtual Machine
 </details>